Supreme Court rules asylum seeker cannot challenge removal

 Alito said that the petitioner in the case, Vijayakumar Thuraissigiam, "does not want 'simple release' but, ultimately, the opportunity to remain lawfully in the United States."

-Alito added: "In this case ... the relief requested falls outside the scope of the writ as it was understood when the Constitution was adopted."
+"If courts must review credible-fear claims that in the eyes of immigration officials and an immigration judge do not meet the low bar for such claims," he wrote, "expedited removal would augment the burdens on that system."

+The ruling could stand to affect many asylum seekers in the future by stripping away the opportunity to go to federal court to contest a negative finding by immigration officials.

-The expedited removal process is applied to individuals who unlawfully enters the United States and can be ordered removed without further hearing or review.
+Currently, undocumented immigrants who are caught within 100 miles of a land border and within 14 days of arrival are subject to an expedited removal process and can be ordered removed without further hearing or review.
 If the individual seeks asylum, however, he or she is provided additional screening before an asylum officer, a supervisory officer and an immigration judge to determine whether the person has a credible fear of persecution or torture if returned to his or her home country.

+"This is a devastating blow to the due process rights of asylum seekers who arrive at our border seeking protection," said Aaron Reichlin-Melnick, policy counsel at the American Immigration Council.

+The Trump administration wants to include undocumented immigrants anywhere in the US who cannot prove they've lived in the US continuously for two years or more.
+A federal judge has blocked the move but proceedings are ongoing.

 Thuraissigiam, a member of an ethnic minority group in Sri Lanka, entered the US illegally and was arrested 25 yards north of the Mexican border.
 He applied for asylum, telling the officer that he had been working at his farm in his home country when a group of men apprehended him and severely beat him.
 He said he didn't know who they were and why they had chosen him.
 He was denied the chance to seek asylum.